jlangch/venice/doc/readme/datatypes.md

 ;; synchronous access
-;;   put!    adds the value to the tail of the queue, if necessary waits ;;           infinitely until the queue is not full
+;;   put!    adds the value to the tail of the queue, if necessary waits ;;           infinitely while the queue is full
 ;;   take!   returns the head value, if necessary waits infinitely until ;;           a head value becomes available
 (let [q (queue 10)]